carlosissac/mod09hwreadmegen/README_GENFIX.md

 ## License
 MIT
 ## Installation
-*Step 1.* Clone repo into your localhost
+*Step 1.* Clone repo into your localhost.
 *Step 2.* Open Terminal and run "npm i --save" in order to install dependencies.
 ## Tests
 Listed below are the testing procedures implemented for this effort.